Housing Benefit payments

-Housing Benefit payments are made either to the claimant or to the landlord.
+Housing Benefit payments are made either to you, your landlord or your rent account.

 - Citizens Advice Bureau (external link)

 - council tenant rent accounts are every week

 - private tenants are every 2 weeks in arrears